armpitMFG/OSSM-Parts/OSSM v2 AIO PCB Backpack Mod/README.md

 12. Set "Backpack - Cap" in place and secure using 3x M3x20, ensuring the recessed nuts are tightened against and did not slide out of place.

 ## Updates
+  - 03.08.2025 - v2.2 Release (Bottom and Cap right side connection changed for reduced BOM and more reliable assembly)
   - 12.19.2024 - v2.0 Release
   - 12.21.2024 - v2.01 Cap update (Universal size, easier printing, magnet inserts)
   - 01.22.2025 - Corrected docs M3 bolt spec.
 Limited to 20mm.